KaiD3v/ReactGram/README.md

 # Features

 - Create and update profile
-- Post and edit photos
+- Post edit and delete photos
-- Comment in photos
+- Comment photos
 - Like photos

 # Installation